Buying real estate in Busan?

 Sources: Samsung Establishes Smart Home Demonstration Zone in Busan, South Korea Smart Home Market Size, Smart Home Trends 2024

-14) Yeongdo district's popularity will surge with urban regeneration projects boosting its appeal
+14) Yeongdo district will gain popularity with urban regeneration projects boosting its appeal

 Yeongdo district is becoming a hot spot thanks to major urban regeneration projects.